 When returning to normal waking consciousness, give yourself plenty of time to come round before doing anything potentially dangerous like driving or climbing a ladder etc.

 Important: Please do not copy the sample and play it in repetition as an alternative to obtaining the full recording as the brainwave entrainment will be all over the place.
-The full download is available by donation, or if this is a problem please take it for free!
+The full download is available at a reasonable price, if this is too expensive, just tell me and I’ll give you for free!

 Alternate Nostril Breathing